AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.